Empowering Youth Living with HIV

 Who is it for?

-Target audience: Youth ages 10-19 living wtih HIC.
+Target audience: Youth ages 10-19 living wtih HIV.
 Younger and older youth may take part in Maarifa depending on their maturity and need.

 Ideal Delivery Model:

-Volunteer facilitators use the Maarifa curriculum as a tool to help ALHIV in their communities live positively
+Volunteer facilitators and peer mentors use the Maarifa curriculum as a tool to help ALHIV in their communities live positively